-For best dynamic performance, the source impedances driving VIN + x and VIN - x must be matched such that commonmode settling errors are symmetrical.
+For best dynamic performance, match the source impedances driving VIN + x and VIN - x such that common-mode settling errors are symmetrical.
 These errors are reduced by the common-mode rejection of the ADC.
 An internal reference buffer creates the positive and negative reference voltages, REFT and REFB, respectively, that define the span of the ADC core.
 The output common-mode of the reference buffer is set to midsupply, and the REFT and REFB voltages and span are defined as

-REFT = 1/2 (AVDD + VREF) REFB = 1/2 (AVDD - VREF) $Span = 2 \times (REFT - REFB) = 2 \times VREF$
+REFT = 1/2 (AVDD + VREF)REFB = 1/2 (AVDD - VREF) $Span = 2 \times (REFT - REFB) = 2 \times VREF$